jkaewprateep/Simple_camera_image_recog/README.md

 ```

 ## Model prediction ##

-Model prediction map its result to target label
+Model prediction map its result to target label, it is more accurate with few objects or velocity object but it has limitation they increase the accuracy rates by grids techniques, image masking, background information, color shading and segmentation.
 ```
 list_actual_label = [ 'Shoes', 'Duck' ]